acl-org/acl-2025/_pages/faq/faq.md

 Posters should be A0 size (33.1 x 46.8 inches) in portrait orientation.

 ## Print Shops for Poster
 XEST is the ACL 2025 preferred poster printing company.
 Order through the custom link provided [here](https://xest.info/acl).
 Participants can order with attractive early bird pricing until July 20.
 From July 21 and throughout the event, regular pricing applies.
 The daily deadline for next-day pick-up is 11 a.m.
+Poster pick-up times will be daily, 08:00 - 15:00, Monday, July 28 - Friday, August 1 on Level 0, Hall 0.11

 Alternative in the City Center:
 [https://diekopie.at/poster-plane-plakate/](https://diekopie.at/poster-plane-plakate/)